ylliez/CU/lectures/lect06_jQuery/README.md

 CSS selector can be id (`#`), class (`.`)
 ### Action
-Act on the selected element using jQuery methods (e.g. `.css()`) A jQuery method can take two arguments, property and value, as strings (e.g.
+Act on the selected element using jQuery methods (e.g. `.css()`) A jQuery method can take two arguments, property and value, as strings
 ```
 let $mainHeading = $(`#main-heading`);
 $mainHeading.css(`color`, `#339966`);